Be Structured is Your Managed Service Provider That Can Support Your Business Through a FINRA Audit

-- Fourth, a plan needs to be created as to how any type of compromise or intrusion is responded to.
+- Fourth, a plan needs to be created about how any compromise or intrusion is responded to.

 - Finally, a plan needs to be put in place that helps with the recovery of stolen, lost, or otherwise unavailable assets for the corporation.

-There need to be specific protocols that are set up with each brokerage or firm to ensure that all data is kept as safe as possible.
-Each branch needs to have its own set of safety protocols to cover all data that is gotten from investors and all financial transactions.
+There need to be specific protocols set up with each brokerage or firm to ensure that all data is kept as safe as possible.
+Each branch needs to have its own set of safety protocols to cover all data from investors and all financial transactions.
 This should involve procedures for the supervisory regulations, plus formal oversight procedures that each office must follow.
-There should also be a working inventory that lists all assets from hardware and software, plus all data that would be included should any type of cyber-attack happen.
-The protection of the data is nearly as important as making sure each transaction is ethical and in the best interest of the client.
+There should also be a working inventory that lists all assets from hardware and software, plus all data included should any cyber-attack happen.
+The protection of the data is nearly as important as making sure each transaction is ethical and in the client’s best interest.
 That is why these steps must all be in place.

-The first step when someone notifies FINRA of a potential problem is done through the gateway portal that the firm or broker has with FINRA.
-This involves the investigator going through the documents on the site as well as all cybersecurity programs the location has.
-Plus, a team will show up and perform an on-site investigation to look at the complaints, any possible breaches, and what types of training the personnel have received in terms of cybersecurity protocols.
-The firm or broker will be notified up to 60 days before the arrival, plus it details the process for the investigation.
-If you are the broker or the head of the firm, you will also get specific details as to when documentation from you is required.
+When someone notifies FINRA of a potential problem, the first step is done through the gateway portal that the firm or broker has with FINRA.
+This involves the investigator going through the documents on the site and all cybersecurity programs the location has.
+Plus, a team will show up and perform an on-site investigation to look at the complaints, any possible breaches, and what types of training the employee has received regarding cybersecurity protocols.
+The firm or broker will be notified up to 60 days before the arrival, and it details the process for the investigation.
+If you are the broker or the firm’s head, you will receive specific details as to when documentation from you is required to be handed in.
 The documentation that you must send before the team arrives on-site allows for FINRA to have an effective strategy for evaluating the activities of the firm or broker.

 FINRA Exit Meeting

 You need to make sure that you go over the full examination report following the exit meeting.
 This report will be given to the CEO of the firm.
-If you provided exception documentation to the exit meeting report, the responses will be in this examination report.
+If you provided exception documentation to the exit meeting report, the responses would be in this examination report.
 However, if there were no exceptions, the exam will be over.
 Each exception mentioned in this report needs to be responded to before the final treatment is set forth.
 It could be that FINRA decides that the firm or brokerage needs no additional action, it could be cautionary action, or it could be that a referral to law enforcement is the result.
-A lot depends on the issues that started the investigation, the communication during the investigation, and the changes made as a result of the investigation.
+A lot depends on the issues that started the investigation, the communication during the investigation, and the changes made due to the investigation.

 The Stress of FINRA Investigations

 If your brokerage firm is not compliant with the rules set forth by FINRA, you are going to have trouble with them eventually.
 It is not a matter of if, but a matter of when.
-You need to be always acting in the best interest of your investors and making sure that each transaction is ethical, plus you need to make sure that your firm has the right protection procedures in place.
+You need to always act in the best interest of your investors and make sure that each transaction is ethical Plus, you need to make sure that your firm has the right protection procedures in place.
 However, there are times where it may be a matter of a disgruntled investor and not an actual issue where the firm or broker did anything wrong.
 The only way to know what will be found at the end of an investigation is to go through it.
 Just understand that the process is going to be stressful.
-To reduce your stress, make sure you are compliant from the start and have the support to go through the process.
-Having a Los Angeles cybersecurity firm that can respond for you and submit all required documentation on your behalf can decrease the stress of the investigation exponentially.
+To reduce your stress, make sure you are compliant from the start and support going through the process.
+Having a Los Angeles cybersecurity firm that can respond for you and submit all required documentation on your behalf can exponentially decrease the investigation’s stress.

 Where Did FINRA Come From?

-Back in 2007, many different, private organizations that regulate financial dealings went to the SEC and asked for approval to make their own organization.
-This included members of the National Association of Securities Dealers, and member of the New York Stock Exchange.
+Back in 2007, many different private organizations that regulate financial dealings went to the SEC and asked for approval to make their own organization.
+This included members of the National Association of Securities Dealers and members of the New York Stock Exchange.
 The SEC approved and FINRA was born.

 FINRA has forms that nearly all financial personnel are supposed to file each year.
 This includes CPAs, firms, brokers, and more.
 These forms must have been completed within 60 days or less from when the fiscal year ends.
 FINRA, from there, will take a look at the basic transactions that the professional did during that year and examine the income levels.
 This can include: